Home / Campus / Water and Landscape

 As part of its commitment to conserving water, Caltech has converted nearly a quarter of its campus to drought-tolerant landscaping and instituted systems to reclaim condensate from building air-conditioning systems to refill reflecting pools.

 California native plants and other drought-tolerant plants cover 17 percent of campus, up from 4 percent in 2012.
 Low-water landscaping has increased 350 percent since 2012.
-In 2021, Caltech replaced another 19,000 square feet of turf, saving more than 380,000 gallons of water per year.
-Irrigation accounted for just 12 percent of Caltech's water use in 2021.
+Every square foot of turf replaced saves 20 gallons of water per year on average.
+After an exceedingly wet winter, irrigation accounted for just 5 percent of Caltech's water use in 2023.

 In 2022, Caltech replaced its aging cooling towers at the central utility plant on Wilson Avenue south of California Boulevard.
-The upgrade, which was focused on energy conservation, noise reduction, and safety, will lead to water savings too.
+The upgrade, which was focused on energy conservation, noise reduction, and safety, has lead to water savings too.
 The new towers can reuse water 50 percent longer than typical plants.
-That matters, given that the utility plants accounted for 54 percent of the water used on campus in 2021.
+That matters, given that the utility plants accounted for 51 percent of the water used on campus in 2023.

 An Urban Forest